 Herbal Support: Consider incorporating kidney-supportive herbs like coriander, parsley, and nettle into your diet.

-Herbal Formulas for Kidney Health:
+Herbal Formulas for 0.5 cm Kidney Stone:

 Chandraprabha Vati: This Ayurvedic herbal formulation contains a blend of herbs like Guggulu, Shilajit, and Vacha.
 It is known for its diuretic properties and can help prevent stone formation by supporting kidney function and promoting the elimination of toxins.